UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 - The GCC compilers are available via the `foss` modules.
 These contain the complete tool chain, which include the compiler, OpenMPI, FlexiBlas, FFTW and Scalapack.
 - Users should use `foss/2021a`, `foss/2022a` or `foss/2023a`
-- The Intel compilers are available via the `intel/2021a` module.
-It includes the compiler, IntelMPI and MKL.
+- The Intel compilers are available via the `intel/2021a`, `intel/2022a` or `intel/2023a` modules which include the compiler, IntelMPI and MKL.

 ### How to build your own software